6464ad4e/rsschool-cv/cv.md

 ### About me:

 I am 27 years old as of 2022.
 I studied at the Russian State University of Oil&Gas named after I.M.
-Gubkin, and after my graduation I entered the Eriell Group as a drilling engineer.
+Gubkin, and after my graduation I was hired by Eriell Group as a drilling engineer.
 I have worked for 5 years on my position, but the work brought me no pleasure and joy.
 Having seen that no changes were expected, I decided to find another path in my life.
 And so I found the RS School.
 My goal is to become a frontend developer and enhance the life conditions of my family.